adrianofoschi/adrianofoschi/README.md

 # Adriano Foschi

-Full-stack software engineer with expertise in distributed systems, scalable architecture, and end-to-end product development.
-I design and build robust applications with a focus on code quality, maintainability, and user experience.

----

-## About Me

 I'm a software engineer passionate about solving complex technical problems and shipping production-grade software.
-My experience spans full-stack development, cloud infrastructure, and system design.
+My experience spans full-stack development and system design.
 I approach every project with attention to detail and a commitment to clean, well-tested code.

 ---

-## My Organizations
+## Personal Projects

-I own and actively develop three software organizations:
+I actively develop several projects:

 ### **[Konio](https://github.com/konio-io)** — Blockchain Wallet
 A mobile wallet application providing secure asset management and seamless integration with blockchain networks.
 Built with modern technologies for performance and reliability.